DrZhenhuaYu/DrZhenhuaYu/_pages/service.md

 **Service at the University of Aberdeen**

-- Deputy Director of Business Engagement and Innovation, Department of Computer Science, University of Aberdeen
+- Postgraduate Research Leader in School of Natural and Computing Sciences, University of Aberdeen
+- Director of Intelligent Robotics Lab (Aberdeen,UK)

 **Reviewer for grants (as a member of the UKRI Talent Peer Review College)**